Sexuality and Parkinson’s: the needs of caregivers

 Different perceptions and expectations can lead to confusion and frustration.
 Good communication between couples involves being both an active listener and a thoughtful speaker.

 Gila Bronner is a sex therapist specialising in sexual rehabilitation.
 She is director of the Sex Therapy Service at the Sexual Medicine Center, Tel Aviv, and a sex therapist at the Institute of Movement Disorders, Sheba Medical Center, Israel.

 Orna Moore is a nurse consultant, working with families with neurodegenerative diseases.
 She works at the Department of Neurology, Tel Aviv Medical Center, Israel.

-For comprehensive information about intimacy, sexuality and Parkinson’s, please visit the EPDA website.
+For comprehensive information about intimacy, sexuality and Parkinson’s, please visit Parkinson’s Europe website.

 4 days ago